 A new command I give you.
 A new command?
-It's not new in the sense of brand new, for He gives similar commands in the Old Testament.
+It's not new in the sense of brand new, for there are similar commands in the Old Testament.
 Deuteronomy 6:5 says, "Love the LORD your God with all your heart and with all your soul and with all your strength."
 Leviticus 19:18 says, "Love your neighbor as yourself.
 I am the LORD."
-And even Jesus Himself had earlier said (in Mark 12:28-33) that the Law was summed up by these two commands, love God, and love neighbor.
+And Jesus Himself had earlier said (in Mark 12:28-33) that the Law was summed up by these two commands, love God, and love neighbor.

-So the call to love isn't new.
+So the command to love isn't new.
 What's new is the specific object of this love.
 He says His followers are to love one another.
 Just one another?
 No, not just.
-But initially, and particularly.
-There's something about this command as it relates to one another that the Lord intends to use to impact the world.
+But initially, and particularly, and undeniably.
+There's something about this command as it relates to one another that the Lord intends to use to influence the world.

-But there's more.
-Jesus doesn't stop with, "Love one another."
-He offers a modifier.
-"As I have loved you, so you must love one another."
-So His actions set the pattern for His followers.
+But there's another element of newness.
+Jesus doesn't stop with, "Love one another," but adds a modifier.
+"As I have loved you."

-A. He says we are to treat one another as He treated us.
-And how is that?
-If we're going to fulfill this assignment, we need to do some thinking about what Jesus did.
+A. Jesus says we are to treat one another as He treated us.
+This is a high standard, and if we're going to fulfill it, we need to do some serious thinking about what He did.
 As I have loved you.
-Loved you when?
+Loved you when and how?
 What does Jesus have in mind?
-I think He wants us to think about three expressions of His love.
-First...
+To answer that, let's think about three expressions of His love.

 1. Think about what Jesus did in the upper room.
-In that upper room Jesus saw the dirty feet of twelve selfish men, and He humbled Himself and washed them.
-Also in that upper room, He looked into the eyes of a man whose life He had blessed for three years, a man who was presently in the process of betraying Him, and He treated that man just like you would treat your best friend by extending the sop.
+In that upper room Jesus saw the dirty feet of twelve selfish men.
+What did He do?
+He humbled Himself and washed those feet.
+Also in that upper room, He looked into the eyes of a man whose life He had blessed for three years, a man who was presently in the process of betraying Him, and He treated that man just like you would treat your best friend, by offering him the best food on the table.

-Brothers and sisters, anybody can love people who treat them well.
+Dear friends, anybody can love people who treat them well.
 That's not Jesus' command.
-He says, "As I have loved you, so you must love one another."
-But since Jesus' love didn't start in that upper room, we must go back further.
+He says, "As I have loved you, you who are selfish and you who are betraying me, so you must love one another."
+This is a radical command.